Ngz91/dotfiles/README.md

 You'll see a promp giving you some options similar to this:
 ![](https://raw.githubusercontent.com/Ngz91/dotfiles/master/screenshots/archinstall-example.jpg)

-Select the options that better work for you but for my case and configuration the options are:
+Select the options that better work for you, but in my case and configuration these are the options:
 - language: English
 - keyboard layout: us
 - mirror region: Worldwide